Heiki Hepner

 Heiki Hepner (born 17 February 1966 in Haapsalu) is an Estonian politician.
-He has been member of XIV Riigikogu.
+He has been a member of XIV Riigikogu.

-In 1991 he graduated from Estonian University of Life Sciences in forestry engineering.
+In 1991 he graduated from Estonian University of Life Sciences with a degree in forestry engineering.

-2008-2012 he was the president of Estonian Forest Society.
+From 2008 to 2012 he was the president of the Estonian Forest Society.

-Since 2004 he is a member of party Isamaa.
+Since 2004 he has been a member of the Isamaa party.